On Denoting: Russell's concept of a denoting phrase

 For Russell, a denoting phrase is a semantically complex expression that can serve as the grammatical subject of a sentence.
-Paradigm examples include both definite descriptions ("the shortest spy") and indefinite descriptions ("some sophomore").
+Paradigmatic examples include both definite descriptions ("the shortest spy") and indefinite descriptions ("some sophomore").
 A phrase does not need to have a denotation to be a denoting phrase: "the greatest prime number" is a denoting phrase in Russell's sense even though there is no such thing as the greatest prime number.
 According to Russell's theory, denoting phrases do not contribute objects as the constituents of the singular propositions in which they occur.
 Denotation, in other words, is a semantically inert property, in this view.
 Whereas Frege held that there were two distinct parts (or aspects) of the meaning of every term, phrase, or sentence (its sense and reference: Sinn and Bedeutung), Russell explicitly rejects the notion of sense (Sinn), and gives several arguments against it.

 Reference to something that does not exist

-However, at the very beginning of the article, Russell distinguishes between cases where "a phrase may be denoting and yet not denote anything (e.g. 'the present King of France')" (there was no king of France at the time of Russell's article) and cases where they may denote "one definite object (such as 'the present King of England')" (at the time of Russell's article Edward VII was the king of England).
+However, at the very beginning of the article, Russell distinguishes between cases where "a phrase may be denoting and yet not denote anything (e.g. 'the present King of France')" (there was no king of France at the time of Russell's article) and cases where they may denote "one definite object (such as 'the present King of England')" (Edward VII was the king of England at the time of Russell's article).
 If this passage is interpreted as saying that descriptions may "refer" to one definite object, then it could be that Russell actually recognised the two distinct uses of definite descriptions (attributive and referential) that Keith Donnellan later proposed.